Mastering Linkedin boolean search is an essential skill to find qualified leads or candidates on Linkedin.

 2. Keyword Search looks into the whole profile

-Second tricky thing about boolean search is that the keyword search looks into the whole profile.
-There are some relevant fields like:
+The second tricky thing about Boolean search is that the keyword search looks into the whole profile.

 - Headline